lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-10-what-are-design-patterns--chain-of-responsibility.md

 ---
 title: "Chain of Responsibility Pattern"
-draft: false
+date: 2024-07-10
+categories:
+  - Design Patterns
+tags:
+  - design patterns
+  - behavioral patterns
+  - chain of responsibility
+  - architecture
-bookHidden: true
+bookHidden: false
 ---

-# Chain of Responsibility Pattern
+The **Chain of Responsibility** pattern is what you reach for when you want to send a request into a pipeline and let whoever can handle it, handle it.

-The **Chain of Responsibility** pattern is a behavioral design pattern that allows a request to be passed along a chain of handlers.
-Each handler decides either to process the request or to pass it to the next handler in the chain.
-This pattern provides a flexible approach to handling requests, especially when multiple handlers are available.
+It’s a behavioral pattern that lets a request travel through a chain of handlers.
+Each handler decides whether to process the request or pass it along, which keeps senders decoupled from specific receivers and makes it easy to extend the chain over time.

 ## Intent